JaneliaSciComp/SongExplorer/README.md

 SongExplorer comes with a comprehensive set of tests to facilitate easy validation that everything works both after you've first installed it as well as after any changes have been made to the code.
-The tests exercise both the python GUI as well as the linux bash interfaces.
+The tests exercise both the Python GUI as well as the Linux Bash interfaces.
 To run them, simply execute "runtests.sh":

     $ singularity exec -B /tmp:/opt/songexplorer/test/scratch [--nv] <songexplorer.sif> \
             /opt/songexplorer/test/runtests.sh